doingmathwithpython/doingmathwithpython.github.io/content/trying-out-the-solutionts.rst

 :slug: trying-out-solutions
 :summary: Trying out the solutions

+Once you `download
-Once you download the solutions ZIP file, and extracted it you will find the solutions for each chapter in the corresponding sub-directory.
+<https://www.nostarch.com/download/doingmath_code.zip>`__ the solutions ZIP file, and extract it you will
+find the solutions for each chapter in the corresponding sub-directory.
 Before you can try them out, you will have to open them first in IDLE.